 A tailender's nightmare is born.
 There have been few more chilling propositions for batsmen in cricket history than facing Sylvester Theophilus Clarke in his pomp.
 Friendly off the field, frightening on it - he once got in trouble for throwing a brick into the crowd in Pakistan - he only played 11 Tests for West Indies, such were the fast-bowling riches at their disposal then.
 But the merciless Clarke (Wisden Cricket Monthly's obituary said "he would have bounced his grandmother") tortured batsmen at county level with Surrey, leaving many a No. 11 in a cold sweat.
 He collapsed and died suddenly in his house in Barbados in 1999.

 A new captain for Australia in Adelaide but the same old story.
 The first of Allan Border's record 93 consecutive Tests in charge ended six minutes before tea on the final day, when West Indies clinched another thumping victory, this one by 191 runs.
-It extended their record run of victories to 11 and took their unbeaten run to 26.
-Still, Border would go on to leave a rich legacy: he dragged Australia up off the floor, and when he retired 10 years later, Mark Taylor took over a team ready to finally usurp West Indies as the world's best.
+It extended their record run of wins to 11 and took their unbeaten run to 26.
+Still, Border would go on to leave a rich legacy: he dragged Australia up off the floor, and when he retired ten years later Mark Taylor took over a team ready to finally usurp West Indies as the world's best.